TPL-515/Lab6/README.md

 For this lab you will be asked to perform the following tasks

-1) Look in the U.I. and find the "generate data" asset.
-This will generate 10 rows and insert them into the dsdemo table.
+1) Look within the UI and notice that the "generate_data" and "remove_data" jobs have been added.

-2) Next run the "train model" asset that trains the model.
-The output of this is a finished model that can be reused later on.

-3) Lastly run the "predict" asset that shows off the predictions and logs a scatter plot of the two features colored by the label as well as a confusion matrix for predictions.
+2) Look through the modeling/randomforest code and make sure you understand the methods that currently exist.

+3) Write an asset called "train_static" that trains a model on the first 10 rows within the database

+4) Write an asset called "predict_static" that makes predictions on the whole database using the model from train_static

+5) Write an asset called "train_recurring" that trains a model on the whole database

+6) Write an asset called "predict_recurring" that uses the model from train to make predictions on the data.

+7) Write a job called "train_static_model_job" that trains the static model

-4) Write a scheduled job that appends more data to the database every 1 min.
+8) Write a job called "train_recurring_model_job" that trains the recurring model.

-5) Write a scheduled job that when this job runs updates the retrains the model and makes a prediction.
+9) Write a job called "compare_model_job" that compares the accuracy of the two models and logs it to the meta data.

-6) Notice how over time our model performance changes.
+10) Write a job schedule for the train_recurring_model_job that goes every 2 minutes

+11) Write a job schedule for the compare_model_job that goes every 2 minutes.

+12) After everything is configured materialize everything one by one starting with the generate_data, then the train_static and the train_recurring and ending with the compare_models

+13) Turn on the schedule and notice how the metrics change over time.